karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 ## netstat output

 - Every time a new request comes in, a new TCP connection is created.
-- TCP connections are not being neither re-used nor closed after being used, which means that they will hang for some time waiting for incoming data.

 > _The next video shows how for every request made at the ``ScenarioOneController`` a new TCP connection is created_

 {{< video src="/videos/httpclient-scenario1-established.mp4" type="video/mp4" preload="auto" >}}

+- TCP connections are not closed after being used, which means that they will hang for some time waiting for incoming data.
 - After 2 minutes (default idle timeout) of hanging around doing nothing, the TCP connections will be closed by the operating system and moved to a ``TIME_WAIT`` state.

 {{< video src="/videos/httpclient-scenario1-timewait.mp4" type="video/mp4" preload="auto" >}}

 - The ``TIME_WAIT`` state is a normal part of the TCP connection termination process, and it occurs after a connection is closed.
 During this state, the socket remains in the system for a specific period to ensure that any delayed or out-of-order packets related to the closed connection do not interfere with new connections using the same port.
 The duration of the ``TIME_WAIT`` state can vary depending on the operating system and TCP implementation.
 - In most modern systems, the ``TIME_WAIT`` state typically lasts for 30 seconds to 2 minutes.

 {{< video src="/videos/httpclient-scenario1-timewait2.mp4" type="video/mp4" preload="auto" >}}